maxpetts/tist/README.md

-# Tist T~~odo L~~ist
+# Tist T~~ odo L ~~ist

 A simple todo list app, written in Swift; developed and targetted for MacOS and iOS - _hopefully_.

-This is my first time using Swift, UIKit and developing for any Apple platform.
+This is my first time using Swift, SwiftUI and developing for any Apple platform.